 The company has clarified that the reduction in OPM is on account of higher employee costs due to the operationalization of new park at Hyderabad, provisioning for disputed taxes and most importantly on account of higher marketing spend especially in Hyderabad.

-While reading through the conference call transcript of February 2017, the investor would realize that Wonderla Holidays Limited has done mistakes about its pricing strategy related to opening months of Hyderabad Park by giving higher discounts, which spoiled the customer experience as it resulted in overcrowding of the park.
+While reading through the conference call transcript of February 2017 (page 15), the investor would realize that Wonderla Holidays Ltd has done mistakes about its pricing strategy related to opening months of Hyderabad Park by giving higher discounts, which spoiled the customer experience as it resulted in overcrowding of the park.
 The poor customer experience has impacted the company reputation in Hyderabad, which the company has acknowledged to the stakeholders.

-As a result, now Wonderla Holidays Limited has to do significantly higher marketing spends in Hyderabad including video mode of advertising, which is very costly and was not being done by the company in the past.
+As a result, now Wonderla Holidays Ltd has to do significantly higher marketing spends in Hyderabad including video mode of advertising, which is very costly and was not being done by the company in the past.
 In the past, the company has stuck to print/still mode of advertising.
 Feb 2017 conference call, page 4:

 The footfalls in the Hyderabad seem to have improved, however, as highlighted in the above sections of the conference call, the company seems to have toned down its footfall expectations in Hyderabad in FY2017 from earlier 7 lac to now 6 lac.